vojay-dev/gemini-playroom-diet/README.md

 ![Playroom Diet Logo](doc/banner.png)

-> Multi-agent AI meets child development.
+> Multi-agent AI with Apache Airflow and Gemini meets child development.
 Just like a diet needs balance, so does play.
 With Gemini 3, O*NET data, and an intuitive UI, you get a personalized roadmap, because parenting is hard enough.

 **Playroom Diet** is an AI-powered child development tool that transforms chaotic toy piles into science-backed growth plans.
 Upload a photo of your playroom, and a multi-agent AI system analyzes the toys, maps them to professional skill frameworks, and creates a personalized six-month development roadmap.
 It also delivers play quests that encourage creative use of the toys you already own.
 Think of it as a nutritionist for your child’s play, ensuring a balanced diet of developmental stimulation.

+> Next time your kids make a mess in their playroom, don't ask them to clean up right away.
+Take a photo and use that data.

 **Try it yourself**: [playroom-diet.web.app](https://playroom-diet.web.app/)